fidalgo/fidalgo.github.io/_posts/2018-05-14-git-commits-and-history.md

   editor = vim
 ```

-Personally I would recommend to use vim-fugitive plugin, but adding this line to your `.vimrc` also work as a minimalist solution:
+Personally, I would recommend to use vim-fugitive plugin, but adding this line to your `.vimrc` also work as a minimalist solution:
 `autocmd Filetype gitcommit setlocal spell textwidth=72`

 To know more about vim-fugitive check [it's page](https://github.com/tpope/vim-fugitive)